FairwindsOps/rok8s-scripts/docs/ci-images.md

 **Deprecation Notice** As of v10 and onward, alpine and stretch will be the only available images.

-**Deprecation Notice from 2023-04-24** As Stretch is being removed from maintenance from Debian, Stretch will not be removed from now.
+**Deprecation Notice from 2023-04-24** As Stretch is being removed from maintenance from Debian, we are removing Stretch support from now on.

 ## Upgrading from v10 to v11